-- 3.19 Failure to comply with the requirements relating to disclosure of interests and withdrawal from meetings becomes a criminal offence. - 3.20 The Authority's Code of Conduct must make "appropriate" provisions for disclosure and withdrawal for interests other than disclosable pecuniary interests, but failure to comply with these requirements would be a breach of Code of Conduct and not a criminal offence. - 3.21 The requirement to withdraw from the meeting room can be covered by Standing Orders, which would apply not just to Authority, Committees and Sub-Committees, but can apply also to Executive and Executive Committee meetings, so that failure to comply would be neither a criminal offence nor a breach of Code of Conduct, although the meeting could vote to exclude the member. - 3.22 The Standards Committee and members of the Authority need to consider what Standing Order the Authority should adopt in respect of withdrawal from meetings for interests.
-Should a member withdraw from the meeting room, including from the public gallery, during the whole of consideration of any item of business in which he/she has a disclosable pecuniary interest, except where he is permitted to remain as a result of the grant of a dispensation. - 3.23 Where a member is concerned that disclosure of the detail of an interest (either a disclosable pecuniary interest or any other interest which he/she would be required to disclose) at a meeting or on the register of members' interests would lead to the member or a person connected with him/her being subject to violence or intimidation, he/she may request the Monitoring Officer to agree that the interest is a "sensitive interest".
+- 3.15 Failure to comply with the requirements relating to disclosure of disclosable pecuniary interests and withdrawal from meetings becomes a criminal offence. - 3.16 The Authority's Code of Conduct must make "appropriate" provisions for disclosure and withdrawal for interests other than disclosable pecuniary interests, but failure to comply with these requirements would be a breach of Code of Conduct and not a criminal offence. - 3.17 The requirement to withdraw from the meeting room can be covered by Standing Orders, which would apply not just to Authority, Committees and Sub-Committees, but can apply also to Executive and Executive Committee meetings, so that failure to comply would be neither a criminal offence nor a breach of Code of Conduct, although the meeting could vote to exclude the member. - 3.18 Where a member is concerned that disclosure of the detail of an interest (either a disclosable pecuniary interest or any other interest which he/she would be required to disclose) at a meeting or on the register of members' interests would lead to the member or a person connected with him/her being subject to violence or intimidation, he/she may request the Monitoring Officer to agree that the interest is a "sensitive interest".
 If the Monitoring Officer agrees, the member then merely has to disclose the existence of an interest, rather than the detail of it, at a meeting, and the Monitoring Officer can exclude the detail of the interest from the published version of the register of members' interests.